atom/atom/docs/upgrading/upgrading-your-package.md

     editorView = atom.workspaceView.getActiveView()
 ```

 We're going to use `atom.views.getView()` again to get the editor element.
-As in the case of the `workspaceElement`, `getView` will return a plain `HTMLElement` rather than an `EditorView` or jQuery object.
+As in the case of the `workspaceElement`, `getView` will return a subclass of `HTMLElement` rather than an `EditorView` or jQuery object.

 ```coffee
 # New!